itsjw/earnstudios.com/_carousel/pop-works.markdown

 ---
 title: Pop Works & Company
 date: 2016-11-15 10:41:00 Z
-feature-image: "/uploads/POP-PRODUCT-128-b7da96.jpg"
+feature-image: "/uploads/popworks-feature.jpg"
 is-carousel: true
-carousel-text: Launched PepsiCo’s new popcorn brand to become no. 2 in the market in its first week.
+carousel-text: Launched PepsiCo’s new popcorn brand to become No.2 in the market in its first week
 link: "/projects/pop-works/ "
 has_darkoverlay: true
 ---